scipy-conference/scipy_proceedings/papers/cory_quammen/cory_quammen.rst

 it possible to create visualizations without programming (when ParaView is mentioned in this section, it is the executable with a GUI unless otherwise specified).
-Data processing in ParaView follows the same data-flow paradigm that VTK follow.
+Data processing in ParaView follows the same data-flow paradigm that VTK follows.
 In ParaView, sources and filters are chained together in a Pipeline Browser as shown in Figure :ref:`paraviewscreenshotfig`.
 Visualization controls are modified with user interaction widgets provided by Qt.